GradleUp/nmcp/README.md

-_New accounts created after Feb.
-1st 2024 are configured to use the new publishing by default and can use this plugin.
-Other accounts can continue publishing to OSSRH the usual way until [June 30th 2025](https://central.sonatype.org/news/20250326_ossrh_sunset/)._
+_New accounts created after Mar.
+12th 2024 are configured to use the new publishing by default and can use this plugin.
+If your account was created before Mar.
+12th 2024, [OSSRH is sunset on June 30th 2025](https://central.sonatype.org/news/20250326_ossrh_sunset/).
+You'll need to either [migrate to the central portal](https://central.sonatype.org/faq/what-is-different-between-central-portal-and-legacy-ossrh/#process-to-migrate) or [update your url to the Portal OSSRH staging API url](https://central.sonatype.org/publish/publish-portal-ossrh-staging-api/)_

 ---